 This list displays all our content that was tagged with the "Festival" tag.
 Below the list, you find all our content tags and the number in brackets indicate how many results you will find by clicking on them.
 If you are looking for any specific content, please make use of our search function (click on the magnifying glass in the header) …

-Since Apega, the Peruvian Gastronomy Association that organizes Peru’s largest food fair, announced in August of last year that the Mistura 2018 will not be held on its traditional date in September and further details will be disclosed “in the coming weeks”, we had to wait until now to hear from them again.
-The Mistura 2018 is of course...
+Since Apega, the Peruvian Gastronomy Association that organizes Peru’s largest food fair, announced in August of last year that the Mistura 2018 will not be held on its traditional date in September and further details will be disclosed “in the coming weeks”, we had to wait until now (January 21, 2019) to hear from them again.
+The Mistura 2018...

 First half of June